john-cd/rust_howto/bk/src/categories/development-tools/other/code_build.md

 <div class="hidden">
 [ P1 review](https://github.com/john-cd/rust_howto/issues/919)
-(See cargo-make if you want something with a bulkier syntax but more cross-platform portability)
+(See cargo-make if you want something with a bulkier syntax but more [cross-platform][p-cross-platform] portability)
 </div>